supahcraig/CLDR/Ranger/masking.md

 ## Creating Impala External Tables

 Create a new Hadoop SQL policy
+URL = path to the resource, hdfs or s3, or wildcarded:  `*/user/{USER}` where `{USER}` is a substitution variable used by Ranger

+If you use a path, it can be the full path with port:  `hdfs://cdp.3.138.135.93.nip.io:8020/user/{USER}`

-URL = path to the resource, hdfs or s3, or wildcarded:  `*/user/{USER}` Set the user/group/role, and give it all the permissions.
-No need to delegate admin.
+Set the user/group/role, and give it all the permissions.
+No need to delegate admin for this use case.

 ---